Footballer sentenced for drink-driving

 He was spared jail after District Judge Roger Elsey heard he had psychological issues at the time.

-The Ex-Republic of Ireland midfielder, who is now receiving treatment, was also banned from driving for 40 months.
+The ex-Republic of Ireland midfielder, who is now receiving treatment, was also banned from driving for 40 months.

+Gibson wept during the hearing during which was told he had used sleeping tablets and drunk from a litre bottle of vodka the night before the crash.

-The hearing also heard how Gibson, who played for Manchester United and Everton knocked a taxi's wing mirror off in West Boldon during the 17 March crash.
+The court also heard Gibson, who played for Manchester United, knocked a taxi's wing mirror off in West Boldon during the 17 March crash.

 Sunderland ended his contract after he was charged.